 In evaluating an investment in our common stock, investors should consider carefully, among other things, the risk factors previously disclosed in Part II, Item 1A of our Annual Report to the Securities and Exchange Commission for the year ended December 31, 2006, as well as the information contained in this Quarterly Report and our other reports and registration statements filed with the Securities and Exchange Commission.
-There have been no material changes in the Risk Factors as previously disclosed Risk Factors in Part II, Item 1A of our Annual Report to the Securities and Exchange Commission for the year ended December 31, 2006.
+Except for the risk factor set forth below, there have been no material changes in the risk factors as previously disclosed under "Risk Factors" in Part II, Item 1A of our Annual Report to the Securities and Exchange Commission for the year ended December 31, 2006.